ehmatthes/django-simple-deploy/docs/unit_tests/understanding_unit_tests.md

 - All fixtures with `scope="session"` will be run.
 - Any fixture with a scope relevant to the test function that's about to be run, with `autouse=True`, will be run.
-- Any fixture whose name appears in the test function's list of paremeters will be run.
+- Any fixture whose name appears in the test function's list of parameters will be run.

 #### The `tmp_project()` fixture